Best e-commerce platforms of 2019.

-We narrowed it down to the two most popular e-commerce platforms and decided to look a little closer at our top two and see how they compare so you can choose if one of these two could work for you.
+We narrowed it down to the two most popular e-commerce platforms and decided to take a closer at our top two and see how they compare.
 Let’s have a look.

 Shopify is one of the most popular e-commerce platforms in the world.
 Shopify indeed covers all grounds with beautiful templates, Amazon, eBay, Instagram and Facebook integration, advanced analytics, big app store and a great inventory management system.

 Shopify has no specific target group.
 Small startups and big brands like (Harry’s Razors) use Shopify.
 Shopify if however more popular with small-medium business because of the relatively low price entry point and the fact that you don’t need any programming skills to start.
 The great thing is that Shopify allows you to grow and will grow with you.
 Shopify has an intuitive backend that would take only a few hours to get completely to grips with making it more appealing to the not so tech savvy.